bassman5/MickAngularSeed/README.md

-In intellij command line tool run grunt serve client coverage reports are run automatcally, view with open client/coverage/Chrome\ 31.0\ \(Mac\)/index.html also does compass
+In intellij command line tool run grunt serve or grunt karma:watch:start watch for just the tests

+client coverage reports are run automatcally, view with open client/coverage/Chrome\ 31.0\ \(Mac\)/index.html also does compass